rritaz/starter-academic/content/home/Banner.md

   line-height: 0;
 }

-/* Crop ONLY the top white space */
+/* Crop 169px from the top and 26px from the bottom */
 .site-banner img {
   width: 100% !important;
   max-width: 100% !important;